Background & training

 Time & Tide (in development)

-This is an ambitious tallship concept that develops on from my work for Kneehigh in 2021 (The Hoss's Lament, below).
-Part build, part performative musical & vocal narrative touring work, and part almanac / published outcome, this complex piece will explore our age-old and ever-changing relationship with the sea and the tides; it articulates untold women's stories; and it will appear on the very highest tides each month in a different village, town or city with maritime connections.
-A 4-5 date pilot in Cornwall will precede a SW region & wider UK tour hopefully in 2024, funding permitting, from Cornwall, up through Devon & North Somerset to Avon, London and beyond.
+This ambitious tallship concept develops on from a piece of work created for Kneehigh in 2021 (The Hoss's Lament, below).
+Part build, part performative musical & vocal narrative touring work, and part almanac / published outcome, this complex piece hopes to explore our age-old and ever-changing relationship with the sea and the tides; it articulates untold women's stories; and it will appear on the very highest tides each month in a different village, town or city with maritime connections, flagging the impacts of climate change and rising tide levels.
+I plan to raise funds and utilise and develop partnerships to tour this work from Cornwall, up the coast of Devon & North Somerset to Avon, and beyond.